MicrosoftDocs/Viva/Viva/insights/Tutorials/hybrid-workforce-experience.md

 1. When prompted by Power BI:
     1. In the Workplace Analytics **Query designer > Results**, select the link icon for each query, and select to copy the generated OData URL link.
     1. In Power BI, paste each copied link into its respective URL field.
-    1. Map the attribute in your organizational data that specifies indicates the number of days someone works onsite (for example, **OnsiteDays**).
+    1. Map the attribute in your organizational data that specifies the number of days someone works onsite (for example, **OnsiteDays**).
     1. Map the attribute that identifies whether someone is a manager (for example, **SupervisorIndicator**).
     1. Map the **HireDate** attribute (if available).
     1. Set the **Minimum group size** for data aggregation within this dashboard's visualizations in accordance with your company's policy for viewing Workplace Analytics data.